Seed122/CpuDotnetBenchmark/README.md

 The parameters are exactly equal to .NET Core version.

-Example output for Ryzen 7 1700:
+Example output for AMD Ryzen 7 1700:

 ```